enriicola/high-performance-clowns/hw1/report/report.md

 | 140,000 |    0.34    |
 | 160,000 |    0.34    |

-As we can state from the plots, we have an average speedup of $6.6$  and an average efficiency of the $33\%$, meaning that our code goes more than 6 times faster in parallel mode than in sequential, but each thread could be used better.
+As we can state from the plots, we have an average speedup of $6.6$  and an average efficiency of the $33\%$, meaning that even tough our code goes more than 6 times faster in parallel mode than in sequential, there is still room for other performance improvements.

 # Conclusions 🔚